 Let's go through some of the most common mining rigs out there.
 Each type of Bitcoin mining hardware comes with pros and cons.

 There are alternatives to splashing cash on all this hi-tech equipment that know how to mine Bitcoin.
 As the name suggests, mining pools involve combining your computing power with others — all in the hope of boosting the chances that you'll verify a new block.
 If successful, the block reward is then split between everyone in the group.

 Another is cloud mining.
 Instead of getting all the Bitcoin mining hardware yourself, this is where you effectively buy processing power from remote mining farms.
 This is comparable to being an investor in a sophisticated operation, where you receive a cut of any proceeds that are made.
 Although there are legitimate ventures that sell mining power this way, you need to be on the lookout for scams.
 And even though it's low maintenance on your part, do remember that you may need to enter into a lengthy contract with high monthly fees.
 This can end up eating into your profits — and it is possible you'll make a loss.

 Should You Start Bitcoin Mining?

 Bitcoin mining can be profitable — especially in areas where electricity is fairly inexpensive.
 Levels of profitability are also dictated by the current price of Bitcoin.
-Going to all this effort might not really be worth it if BTC is only valued at $4,000.
 Getting involved when mining difficulty is low also delivers a greater chance of landing yourself some sweet, sweet crypto.